List-Recoloring of Sparse Graphs: Preliminaries

 For easy reference we include the following lemma, which is folklore.

 \begin{mad-lem} If $G$ is a planar graph with girth at least $g$, then $\mad(G)<2g/(g-2)$. \end{mad-lem}

 For completeness we conclude this short section with some standard definitions.
+We denote the degree of a vertex $v$ by $d(v)$.
+For a planar graph $G$ and a face $f$ in a plane embedding of $G$, we denote the length of $f$ by $\ell(f)$.
 A $k$-vertex is a vertex of degree $k$.
 A $k^+$-vertex (resp.~$k^-$-vertex) is one of degree at least (resp.~at most) $k$.\aaside{$k$/$k^+$/$k^-$-vertex}{-8mm} A \EmphE{$k$/$k^+$/$k^-$-neighbor}{-4mm} of a given vertex is an adjacent $k/k^+/k^-$-vertex.
-A \EmphE{list-assignment}{4mm} $L$ for a graph $G$ gives each vertex $v$ a list $L(v)$ of allowable colors.
+A \EmphE{list-assignment}{0mm} $L$ for a graph $G$ gives each vertex $v$ a list $L(v)$ of allowable colors.
 If $|L(v)|=k$ for all $v$, then $L$ is a \Emph{$k$-assignment}.
 An \EmphE{$L$-coloring}{4mm} is a proper coloring $\alpha$ such that $\alpha(v)\in L(v)$ for all $v$.
 The \emph{maximum average degree} of a graph $G$ is the maximum, over all nonempty subgraphs $H$ of $G$, of the average degree of $H$; it is denoted \Emph{$\mad(G)$}.
 That is, $\mad(G):=\max_{H\subseteq G}2|E(H)|/|V(H)|$.